 Tuesday, May 30, 2017

-Tuesday's Truths: The Forty-Fifth Week (Honoring the Original Date of Memorial Day!)
+Tuesday's Truths: The Forty-Third Week (Honoring the Original Date of Memorial Day!)

 As you undoubtedly know, dear reader, folks (including yours truly) living in the United States celebrated the holiday yesterday, as it is currently revered on the last Monday in the month of May.
 The celebration I attended took place in The Bronx, in which one of the guests happened to be a thirty-five year old parrot.